rellah/notepyd/README.md

 ## Acknowledgments

 * A special thanks to Al Sweigart, Brett Slatkin and Luciano Ramalho.
 Without your excellent source of knowledge I might have never took the plunge!
-* Sebastian and Cody, two of my oldest and best friends
+* Sebastian, Cody and Joe.
+Three of my oldest and best friends
 * Jesus, for always taking the wheel you crazy bastard